DETAILED ACTION

 Regarding claims 11 and 20, Chen discloses the base station/UE of claim 2/13, wherein the first set of resources comprises a first set of orthogonal frequency division multiplexing symbols, or wherein the second set of resources comprises a second set of orthogonal frequency division multiplexing symbols (orthogonal frequency division multiple access, Para [0003], sub-frames made up of slots including OFDMA symbols, Para [0054]).

-Regarding claim 14, Chen discloses the UE of claim 13, wherein the instructions are further executable by the processor to cause the UE to: receive second downlink control information indicating the second set of resources in one or both of the time domain or the frequency domain for a second physical downlink shared channel (BS can transmit the non-low latency transmission to a first UE, Para [0057], DCI transmitted to UE with DL scheduling assignment, Para [0051], DCI can be associated with a specific UE or multiple users, Para [0052]).
+Regarding claims 14 and 22, Chen discloses the UE/method of claim 13/21, wherein the instructions are further executable by the processor to cause the UE to: receive second downlink control information indicating the second set of resources in one or both of the time domain or the frequency domain for a second physical downlink shared channel (BS can transmit the non-low latency transmission to a first UE, Para [0057], DCI transmitted to UE with DL scheduling assignment, Para [0051], DCI can be associated with a specific UE or multiple users, Para [0052]).

 Regarding claim 15, Chen discloses the UE of claim 13, wherein the instructions are further executable by the processor to cause the UE to: receive a data transmission associated with the one or more resources of the first set of resources partially overlapping with the second set of resources (BS can transmit low latency to a UE, Para [0057]).

-Regarding claim 21, Chen discloses a method of wireless communication at a user equipment (UE), the method comprising: receiving downlink control information indicating a first set of resources in one or both of a time domain or a frequency domain for a physical downlink shared channel (PDCCH carries DCI including DL scheduling assignments, Para [0051], scheduling a low latency transmission to a second UE, Para [0057], a low latency indicator in the PDCCH can indicate the frequency and time domain resources, Para [0062]); and receiving information indicating one or more resources associated with no intended transmission, the one or more resources associated with the first set of resources and partially overlapping with a second set of resources (low latency indicator indicates frequency and domain resources, Para [0035], non-low latency devices can ignore the symbols for low latency, Para [0031], a UE can use the indicator to mitigate low latency interference and decode non-low latency, Para [0058] and the low latency resources may overlap with the resources scheduled for non-low latency, Para [0061].
+Regarding claim 21, Chen discloses a method of wireless communication at a user equipment (UE), the method comprising: receiving downlink control information indicating a first set of resources in one or both of a time domain or a frequency domain for a physical downlink shared channel (PDCCH carries DCI including DL scheduling assignments, Para [0051], scheduling a low latency transmission to a second UE, Para [0057], a low latency indicator in the PDCCH can indicate the frequency and time domain resources, Para [0062]); and receiving information indicating one or more resources punctured from the first set of resources where no intended transmission is intended for a UE, the one or more resources partially overlapping with the second set of resources (low latency indicator indicates frequency and domain resources, Para [0035], non-low latency devices can ignore the symbols for low latency, Para [0031], low latency resource puncture the non-low latency resource as indicated by the low latency indicator, Para [0060] a UE can use the indicator to mitigate low latency interference and decode non-low latency, Para [0058] and the low latency resources may overlap with the resources scheduled for non-low latency, Para [0061].
 Also see Para [0004, 39, 57, 62] from provisional application 62/165,783); but does not disclose where the information indicating one or more resources comprises a DCI format indicating at least one resource block and at least one orthogonal frequency multiplexing symbol where no transmission is intended for a user equipment (UE).
 Yang discloses DCI format can indicate the PDSCH transmission is not intended for the victim UE, where DCI format can indicate using a bit, that PDSCH is intended for the UE or if it is interference PDSCH (not intended), Para [0099].
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to utilize the techniques taught by Yang in the system of Chen in order to improve interference cancellation techniques by indicating resource allocation information of the interference; and does not disclose the one or more resources are to be ignored or nulled by the UE.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to utilize the techniques taught by Yang in the system of Chen in order to improve interference cancellation techniques by indicating resource allocation information of the interference; and does not disclose the one or more resources are to be ignored or nulled by the UE based on DCI format.
 Chen2 discloses the BS can transmit to different UEs, where one UE supports low latency and the other doesn’t, where the one UE may ignore the symbols/resources in the sub-frame that is associated with low latency scheduling, Para [0080] or Para [0079] from the provisional.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to utilize the techniques taught by Chen2 in the system of Chen in view of Yang in order to prevent higher latency between transmissions that would decrease system performance for applications that have latency requirements.

 Response to Arguments